 This time it was Alexi who spoke, once again in Russian.
 Vladimir didn’t even grunt us an acknowledgement before he reply to whatever it was Alexi said.

 Turning back to look at me, he let is empty gaze linger long enough for me to realize that the piercing blue of his eyes emanated not so much from their color, as from the pinprick constriction of his pupils, allowing the hue of his iris’s to dominate.

 It was then that the air eddied towards where I stood.
 It brought with it the smell of stale whiskey, which even a subsequent half bottle of odorless vodka couldn’t suppress.

 “Can I offer you any coffee or tea?
 Alan invited us to the table, “Feel free to have some of this toast or a muffin.”
 He added that the coffee was fresh filtered, not the instant chicory knock off stuff.

 While Alan poured the coffee, both Moses and I helped ourselves to the tables other bounties.

 The scene was idyllic.
-Beyond the leafy shade over the deck, and the swaying fronds of the river grass, the morning sunlight sparkled with a million litters off the rippling water as it bumbled across the rocky shallows.’
-In the background, like a musician practicing before a performance, the ‘melody’ of a Red-eyed bush dove rose up and down its repetitive scale.
-It blended into the rivers murmurs as naturally as into the whispers of a crowd waiting for their maestro to take the stage.
+Beyond the leafy shade over the deck, and the swaying fronds of the river grass, the morning sunlight sparkled with a million glitters off the rippling water bumbling across the rocky shallows.’
+In the background, like a musician practicing prior to a performance, the ‘melody’ of a Red-eyed bush dove rose up and down its repetitive scales.
+It blended into the rivers whispers as seamlessly as the musical scales mingle with the murmurs of a crowd waiting for their maestro.

 But then there are few sounds out here which don’t find favor to anyone who is a child of the bush.